SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 ## SingleStop Frontend Developer Code Challenge

 Thank you for taking the time to do our code challenge.
 Over the years we've been involved in many technical interviews — on both sides of the table.
-We feel that this is a better way to know you as a developer than whiteboarding or solving esoteric puzzles.
-We _think_ this will take approximately one full day's worth of work to complete.
-We realize you are busy and may need to spread the work out over several days depending upon your work and / or interview schedule.
-We don't want you to feel pressured.
-Please get it back to us as soon as you are reasonably able to.
+We feel that this is a better way to evaluate your skills than whiteboarding or solving esoteric puzzles.
+Your submission will serve as the basis of your technical interview.
+We will do a code review with you and ask about your submission.

 The objective is to create a comments app using React, React Hooks, Redux, React-Redux Hooks and Styled Components.
 Please refer to the images in the ui-screenshots directory and the specifications outlined in this document.
 The styling does not need to be a